jackvz/mezzanine-cartridge-api/readme.md

 A REST Web API for the [Mezzanine content management system](http://mezzanine.jupo.org/) with the [Cartridge](http://cartridge.jupo.org/index.html) e-commerce extension.

+Oh, and this will work even if you're just running a blog or any other Mezzanine website without the Cartridge package.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sTZBGpQ)

 ## Features